LEGACY CERTIFIED Pilot-Owned · Carpio, ND

 03

-Dad is gone and the airplane remains
+Dad is gone, the airplane remains

 No one in the family flies.
 No one knows what an annual is.
 The logbooks are in a Tupperware in the basement.
 The airport keeps sending invoices.
-You want to do right by him, you just need someone to show you how.
+You want to do right by him — you just need someone to show you how.

 If any of this sounds familiar, you've found the right people.
 This is what we do.